 Tips For Selling Your Home #5.
 Listen to Your Agent

-Finally, and perhaps most important, you need to listen to your agent if you want to make your house stand out in Shoreline in order to beat out the competition.
+Finally, and perhaps most important, you need to listen to your agent if you want to make your house stand out in Seattle in order to beat out the competition.
 A qualified local agent with a good sales track record will know exactly what it takes to make your home stand out – in your area with its unique requirements.
 Find out today how our agents can help you accomplish this goal.
 Just give us a call at (206) 578-3438 or send us a message!